-Whether you’re wondering what age is kindergarten or when can my child start kindy, we’re here to answer all your questions when it comes to finding the best age to send your little one to kindergarten.
+Whether you're wondering what age is kindergarten or when can my child start school, we're here to answer all your questions when it comes to finding the best age to send your little one to kindergarten.

 What age does kindergarten start?